-If you would like to be considered as a judge, please send a short biography to email@example.com
+If you would like to be considered as a judge for our 2019 awards programme, please send a short biography to email@example.com

-Since joining GSK nearly 30 years ago, Gary has held a number of positions in the UK and US in medicines development and commercialisation and in Corporate Communications where he headed the Corporate Product Communications function for several years.
-Gary has been a Director in the Investor Relations team at GSK for over 10 years.
-He holds an MBA, has achieved the Certificate in Investor Relations from the IR Society and last year became the first graduate of the Society’s new Diploma in Investor Relations.
-Gary is a member of the Society's Education and Examinations Committees and in July this year will become the Chief Executive Officer of the IR Society.
+Gary has been CEO of the Investor Relations Society since July 2018, leading the executive team at their Coleman Street office.
+Prior to this he had a 30 year career at GSK, where he held a number of positions in the UK and US in medicines development and commercialisation and in Corporate Communications where he headed the Corporate Product Communications function for several years.
+Gary was a Director in the Investor Relations team at GSK for over 10 years.
+He holds an MBA, has achieved the Certificate in Investor Relations from the IR Society and in 2017 became the first graduate of the Society’s new Diploma in Investor Relations.
+Prior to becoming CEO, Gary was a member of the Society’s Education and Examinations Committees.

 Head of corporate communications